oracle/node-oracledb/doc/api.md

 ## <a name="sodaoverview"></a> 29.
 Simple Oracle Document Access (SODA)

-Oracle Database Simple Oracle Document Access (SODA) access is available in node-oracledb through a set of NoSQL-style APIs.
+Oracle Database Simple Oracle Document Access (SODA) is available in node-oracledb through a set of NoSQL-style APIs.
 Documents can be inserted, queried, and retrieved from Oracle Database using node-oracledb methods.
 By default, documents are JSON strings.

 The [Oracle Database Introduction to SODA][103] manual contains much information relevant to using SODA.
 You can use Oracle SODA